 For the current BEBTEH funding year (July 1, 2017 – June 30, 2018), we anticipate several slots to open up.
 Some will be available as early as September 2017.
 If you would like to be considered for one of these slots, submit your application materials no later than August 30, 2017.

 The number of openings is dependent upon continued availability of funding and the number of current trainees who will be renewed for an additional year of funding.
 Selection of new trainees depends on a variety of factors including home department, quality of the applicant, student’s research area and focus in the quantitative and environmental health sciences.

 Applications for postdoctoral positions will be accepted on a rolling basis until all positions are filled.
 There are 3 postdoctoral positions on the grant and number of open slots is dependent upon continued availability of funding and the number of current trainees who will be renewed for an additional year of funding.
-For the current year (July 1, 2016 – June 30, 2017), we do NOT anticipate any open positions.
+For the current year (July 1, 2017 – June 30, 2018), all three (3) positions are available.

 Send a preliminary statement of interest and a curriculum vitae to the BEBTEH Program Coordinator via email to: email@example.com.
 Be sure to clearly indicate you are applying for a postdoctoral position for the BEBTEH training grant.
 Prior to acceptance, applicants may be asked to provide the following additional information: